shangzhi-hong/RfEmpImp/README.md

 ## Random-forest-based multiple imputation evolved

-This is the repository for R package `RfEmpImp`, an R package for multiple imputation using chained random forests (RF).
+This is the repository for `RfEmpImp`, an R package for multiple imputation using chained random forests (RF).
 `RfEmpImp` implemented prediction-based and node-based multiple imputation algorithms using random forests and currently operates under the multiple imputation computation framework